Albert0i/MoreOnQueryingChinese/README.cont.md

 #### IV.
 Retrospection
-- Functions `spaceChineseChars`, `mapRowsToObjects`, `parseKeyValueArrays`, `filterProperties` and `convertNestedToObjectsWithScore`  are written by AI.
+- Functions `spaceChineseChars`, `mapRowsToObjects`, `parseKeyValueArrays`, `filterProperties` and `convertNestedToObjectsWithScore`  are written by AI to twist the output;
-- Most lua scripts are written by AI.
+- Most lua scripts are also written by AI.

 #### V. Bibliography